paul-grassi/800-63-3/sp800-63-3/sec1_2_introduction.md

 -   Emphasis that the document is aimed at Federal IT systems;

--   Recognition of different models, including a broader e-authentication model (in contrast to the simpler model common among Federal IT systems shown in Figure 1) and an additional assertion model, the Proxy Model, presented in Figure 6;
+-   Recognition of different models, including a broader digital authentication model (in contrast to the simpler model common among Federal IT systems shown in Figure 1) and an additional assertion model, the Proxy Model, presented in Figure 6;